 Junction Overlook above the point where Canyon Del Muerto (see my posting “Sun and Shade, Canyon Del Muerto”, and Canyon De Chelly intersect.
 There is an Anasazi ruin in the south-facing cliff across the canyon.

 Sliding House Overlook, another Anasazi run across the canyon.

 Face Rock Overlook, to view the eponymous formation.

 Spider Rock Overlook, the most stunning rock formation.
-I will have a postings about it later.
-That is our location for these shots.

 Click any photograph for my Online gallery.

 While getting ready I scoped out the location for interesting visual tropes.
 Utah Junipers are exceptionally hardy shrubs, stressed individual plants grow into compelling forms shaped by hardship.
 As the sun rose, this specimen emerged from the gloom and caught the first sun rays.